mrismanaziz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## What do you call a fly without wings?
+A walk.